Skip to main content

 More courses

-The standard period of study for the full-time program in Library Sciences is seven semesters and concludes with a Bachelor of Arts degree.
-The program consists of basic compulsory modules, subject-specific compulsory and elective modules as well as a freely configurable extension area, practice-oriented project modules, two internships and is completed with the writing of a bachelor's thesis.
-Subsequently, a Master's degree in Information Sciences can be obtained.
+The standard period of study for the full-time degree programme in library sciences is seven semesters and concludes with a Bachelor of Arts degree.
+The programme consists of basic compulsory, elective and flex modules, two internships and is completed with the writing of a Bachelor's thesis.

 Semester